joinbox/guidelines/styleguide/git/commit-messages.md

 Must be one of the following:

-- chore: A small change not affecting the functionality of the code.
-. docs: Changes or additions in the documentation.
+- chore: A task or a small change not affecting the functionality of the code . docs: Changes or additions in the documentation.
 - feat: A feature.
 - fix: A bug fix.